What To Put In A Wildfire “Go Bag”

 • Prescription medication (at least a 7-day supply).

-• Other medical devices or supplies (hearing aids, syringes, allergy medications, inhalers, glucose and blood monitoring devices, etc.)
+• Other medical devices or supplies (hearing aids, syringes, allergy medications, inhalers, glucose and blood monitoring devices, etc.).

 • Extra sets of house and car keys.

-Personal Identification And Documents
+Personal Identification & Documents

 Having essential documents ready can be crucial for identification, insurance claims, and accessing services during and after a wildfire.
 Be sure to include copies of the following in your wildfire go bag: